 - Bake for 35-40 minutes or until just turning golden brown.

-- Remove from oven and cut on baking sheet while still warm, into ½” – ¾” slices.
+- Remove from oven and slice logs on baking sheet while still warm, into ½” – ¾” slices.

 - Use a spatula to move mandel bread to a wire rack to cool completely.

-- Store in an airtight container at room temperature for at least 7 days.
+- Store in an airtight container at room temperature.
+The mandel bread will stay fresh for at least 7 days.
+The flavor of these cookies deepens over time.
+They are even better a few days after baking.

 Notes